Political Activity Disclosure

 Conagra Brands provides periodic reports on its corporate political activities and reviews initiatives with the Nominating and Corporate Governance Committee of the Board of Directors.

 All financial contributions adhere to federal, state and local laws regarding contribution limits on amount and source, criteria and reporting requirements.
 Contributions may not be made in anticipation of, in recognition of, or in return for an official act by the recipient of the contribution.

 Company Political Activities

-U.S. Federal Contributions: Conagra Brands does not contribute corporate funds to federal candidates or federal political committees.
-However, U.S. government lawmakers and state lawmakers routinely make decisions that affect Conagra Brands.
-Because of that impact, Conagra Brands has established the Conagra Brands Employee PAC, to support candidates for public office who understand Conagra Brands' business objectives.
+U.S. Federal Contributions: Per federal law, Conagra Brands does not contribute corporate funds to federal candidates or federal political committees.
+Since U.S. government lawmakers and state lawmakers routinely make decisions that affect Conagra Brands, the Company has established the Conagra Brands Employee PAC, to support candidates for public office who understand Conagra Brands' business objectives.

 The Conagra Brands Employee PAC is non-partisan.
 It contributes to candidates, regardless of political party, who are supportive of Conagra Brands' corporate business interests and public policy goals.
 The bylaws of the Conagra Brands Employee PAC provide basic organizational material and incorporate FEC regulations.
 In addition to its bylaws, the Conagra Brands Employee PAC adheres to the following principles:

 - Participation or non-participation by eligible employees is always voluntary;